akalanka85/manage-chart/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## JSON server

+To run and configure the local JSON-server API please follow the steps below.

+1. Open the terminal in npm run start:mock command.
+2. Open the environments.ts file
+3. Change apiUrl to the http://localhost:3000/data.
+4. Open a new terminal and run the npm start command.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.